-Except for any interest earned on the funds in the trust account that we may need to pay our tax obligations, the proceeds held in the trust account will not be released to us until the earlier of the completion of a business combination and our liquidation upon failure to effect a business combination within the allotted time.
+Except for any interest earned on the funds in the trust account that we may need to pay our tax obligations, the proceeds held in the trust account will of a business combination and our liquidation upon failure to effect a business combination within the allotted time.

-The proceeds held in the escrow account would not be released to the company until the earlier of the completion of a business combination or the failure to

-Terms Under a Rule 419 Offering effect a business combination within the allotted time.
+The proceeds held in the escrow account would not be released to the company until the earlier of the completion of a business combination or the failure to effect a business combination within the allotted time.